-Camelot, the operator of EuroMillions and Lotto in the UK have announced that they have paid out record amounts not just to prize winners but also to good causes due to a sudden surge in sale of lottery tickets.
+Camelot, the operator of EuroMillions and Lotto in the UK, has announced that they have paid out record amounts not just to prize winners but also to good causes due to a sudden surge in the sale of lottery tickets.

-The lottery operator confirmed that in the six months leading to September 2011, popular games such as EuroMillions, Lotto and National Lottery scratchcards have accounted for winnings of up to £1.7 billion which is £300 million over the previous year sales for the same period.
+The lottery operator confirmed that in the six months leading to September 2011, popular games such as EuroMillions, Lotto and National Lottery scratchcards have accounted for winnings of up to £1.7 billion, which is £300 million over the previous year’s sales for the same period.

-One of the reasons for the increase was the massive win in August 2011 by Colin and Chris Weir who won the EuroMillions lottery jackpot worth £161 million.
+One of the increases was the massive win in August 2011 by Colin and Chris Weir, who won the EuroMillions lottery jackpot worth £161 million.

-Camelot also donates generously to good causes and lottery tickets that are not claimed within a set period are handed over to the good causes project including health care charities, art projects and more.
-Donations were up 17% from the same period last year and was worth £918 million.
+Camelot also donates generously to good causes, and lottery tickets that do not get claimed within a set period get sent to the good causes project.
+It includes funding for healthcare charities, art projects and more.
+Donations were up 17% from last year and were worth £918 million.

-Over £650 million has been raised towards London 2012 Olympics and Camelot from special games and Camelot confirmed that they are well on their way to hit the £750 million target.
-Sales on lottery tickets and scratch cards were reported as up by 20% to a staggering £3.3 billion.
+Over £650 million has gotten raised for London 2012 Olympics and Camelot from unique lottery games.
+Camelot confirmed that they are well on their way to hitting the £750 million target.
+Sales of lottery tickets and scratch cards were reported as being up by 20% to a staggering £3.3 billion.

-In the meanwhile, EuroMillions lottery players have a roll over to look forward to tonight.
-Last Friday’s lottery jackpot failed to find a winner and tonight one lucky player could walk away with a massive £18 million fortune.
-Don’t forget to check lottery results at EuroMillion Lottery.
+Meanwhile, EuroMillions lottery players have a rollover to look forward to tonight.
+Last Friday’s lottery jackpot failed to find a winner, and tonight one lucky player could walk away with a massive £18 million fortune.
+Don’t forget to check the lottery results at EuroMillion Lottery.

 Written by Joe Taylor for EuroMillion Lottery – your best source for lottery news